vachaj11/MIB-Generator/README.md

 ```
 pip install pyjson5 PySide6
 ```
-To run the scripts, specify the relevant input/output paths in "data/paths.json5"  (or run with flag `-u`) and run:
+To run the scripts, specify the relevant input/output paths in "data/paths.json5"  (or run with flag `-p`) and run:
 ```
 python3 main.py
 ```